Hardik-Metaliya/Cooking-Site/README.md

 [![Netlify](https://img.shields.io/badge/Netlify-CI%2FCD-lightgrey)](https://www.netlify.com/)

 <br>
-This is a cooking website project which is Full-Stack (MERN) that allows users to view and create(admin only) recipes.
-It provides various features such as authentication, recipe listing, recipe details, recipe filtering , Categorization ,Form-Submissions which are send to your email , and recipe creation,.
+This is a Full-Stack (MERN) cooking website project that enables users to explore and create recipes.
+It offers a comprehensive set of features, including user authentication, recipe listing, recipe details, recipe filtering, categorization, form submissions (sent to the admins's email alerting them of new form submission), and recipe creation.
+The project follows the MERN (MongoDB, Express, React, Node.js) stack architecture, ensuring a robust and scalable application.Using CI/CD to deploy automatically when commit or merge in main branch using onrender.com for api hosting and netlify.com for frontend deployment

 ## Table of Contents